-Simply put the regulation, which was adopted this year, comes into force in 2018.
+Simply put the regulation, which was adopted this year, comes into force on May 18, 2018.
 This does not leave much time for businesses to assess solution options and figure out which ones could benefit the broader business at the same time.

 Is Master Data Management (MDM) the answer?

 In a recent conversation, MDM/RDM (Reference Data Management) was described to me by a client as being the table that supports the rest of their information management infrastructure.

 MDM can help in tackling the issues imposed by GDPR regulation.
 And at the same time, it can bring a vast amount of additional value to an organisation.

 Broader Business Value (The Golden Record)

 - General operational value.
 MDM offers rapid access to accurate information within a business

 - Data quality.
 Your golden record will be made up of the best data from multiple sources.
 At the same time, you will be able to have visibility of data that does not make up the golden record.